jiro4989/setup-nim-action/README.md

 ### `devel` usage

-Use `devel` version if you want to use devel compiler of nim. setup-nim-action will fetch the devel source code and build the nim compiler every time.
+Use `devel` version if you want to use devel compiler of Nim. setup-nim-action will fetch the devel source code and build the nim compiler every time.

 ```yaml